minagrullon/9-1-module-two-final-practice-assessment/readme.md

 ### Reset Shoutouts

-- A button with an `id` of `reset-shoutouts`, when clicked should remove all the shoutouts that are listed.
+&nbsp; A button with an `id` of `reset-shoutouts`, when clicked should remove all the shoutouts that are listed.

 ### Commit history

-- Make sure to commit often after specific features are complete.
+&nbsp; Make sure to commit often after specific features are complete.
 Use sensible commit messages.